The Telstra New Phone Feeling allows you to swap out your handset annually, but be aware of the catches involved.

 If you opt to take up Telstra’s New Phone Feeling offer, you pay a one-off charge of $149 for doing so.
 The one exclusion to this is Telstra’s $195 Premium Phone Plan; if you’ve signed up for that plan level then New Phone Feeling is included, but the redemption fee is explicitly waived.

-What happens to my existing phone?
+What happens to my existing phone on a Telstra contract?

 The other part of redeeming against the New Phone Feeling offer is that you have to hand back your original handset in "working order".
 Telstra defines "working order" as a device that:

 - Is not IMEI blocked

 - Does not have any missing, disassembled, customised or non-original parts

 - Has all activation and device locking features disabled (eg. Find My iPhone on iOS 7 devices)